-Municipal Benefits – Marijuana Delivery Establishments can develop benefit agreements with any municipality that allows marijuana retailers to operate or has notified the Commission that delivery may operate within its borders.
+Municipal Revenue – Marijuana Delivery Establishments can create revenue for municipalities that allow marijuana retailers to operate or have notified the Commission that delivery may operate within its borders.

 - Social Equity Hiring Requirements – The state mandates that our Economic Empowerment business Justness hire 75% of our employees from areas of disproportionate impact and 51% having a record of a non-violent marijuana offense.

 Ownership Restrictions – The Cannabis Control Commission mandates ownership requirements on Economic Empowerment businesses to ensure “Big Cannabis” does not control or operate the business.

 Justness has developed a unique and scalable business model that will allow for rapid expansion across the Commonwealth by using disruptive technology platforms, top tier customer service, and strong relationships with the municipalities in which we operate.
 Our innovative delivery platform is centered around products instead of points of sales, social justice instead of the status quo, and customers instead of management.
 We intend to also highlight other social equity entrepreneurs product lines with unique marketing, inventive retail signup experiences inside marijuana retailers, and contributions back to communities harmed most during the war on drugs.